zhuojunyu-appliedmath/SPN_clustering/README.md

 ### 04. Empirical clustering figures

 `04_spn_clustering_figures.ipynb` uses only the derived files from notebooks 02-03.
-It generates Fig. 2 and SI Figs. S3-S4 without reloading spike trains.
+It generates Fig. 2 and SI Figs. S3-S4.

 ### 05. CLAWs and control ensembles

 `05_claw_and_control_ensemble_figures.ipynb` binarizes the four inferred SPN populations, compresses consecutive repetitions of the same state, estimates transition and terminal probabilities, and generates Fig. 3 and SI Fig. S6.
 It then projects CBGT state transitions onto the choice, responsiveness, and pliancy ensembles to generate Fig. 4B and SI Fig. S7.

 ### 06. ISI-shuffle control